Adynatos/adynatos.github.io/_posts/2024-03-23-tcache-troll.markdown

 Succeeding allocation will be served from that bin, giving us chunk starting at target data - we can use it to set size field of 0x90 bin to 7 (which means that bin is full)
 After that we just need to free chunk and it will avoid tcache and be linked into unsorted bin - it's first qword will contain address of bin in main_arena.
 We can use it to calculate libc address.

-Also we had to add guard chunk before dup chunk, to avoid consolidation with top chunk and change chunk sizes to 0x90, so it will be freed into unsorted bin instead of fastbin,
+Also we had to add guard chunk before dup chunk, to avoid consolidation with top chunk and change chunk sizes to 0x90, so it will be freed into unsorted bin instead of fastbin.

 {% highlight python %}
 dup = malloc(0x88, b"A"*8)